mvt-proj/mvt-rs/README.md

 Regarding caching and filter application, it will only be saved when the filter is provided in the layer's configuration and will not be applied when it comes from a request to the server.

 By default, the cache files are stored in the "cache" directory located at the root of your project.
-However, you can also specify a different location for teh cache direcory as an argument when starting the server.
+However, you can also specify a different location for the cache directory as an argument when starting the server.
 Example:

 `./mvt-rs --cache /tmp/cache`